International-Data-Spaces-Association/idsa/graduation_scheme/due_diligence_reports/Due_Diligence_Project_Review_Template.md

 -	Does it have committers from multiple organizations?
 -	Does it have a code of conduct?
 -	Does it have a license?
 Which one?
 Does it have a CLA or DCO?
 Are the licenses of its dependencies compatible with their usage and IDSA policies?
 IDSA staff will handle the full legal due diligence.
--	What is the general quality of informal communication around the project (slack, github issues, PR reviews, technical blog posts, etc)?
+-	What is the general quality of informal communication around the project (Slack, Github issues, PR reviews, technical blog posts, etc)?
 -	How much time does the core team commit to the project?
 -	How big is the team?
 Who funds them?
 Why?
 How much?
 For how long?
 -	Who are the clear leaders?
 Are there any areas lacking clear leadership?
 Testing?
 Release?
 Documentation?
 These roles sometimes go unfilled.
 -	Besides the core team, how active is the surrounding community?
 Bug reports?
 Assistance to newcomers?
 Blog posts etc.
 -	Do they make it easy to contribute to the project?
-If not, what are the main obsta-cles?
+If not, what are the main obstacles?
 -	Are there any especially difficult personalities to deal with?
 How is this done?
 Is it a problem?
 -	What is the rate of ongoing contributions to the project (typically in the form of merged commits).